JonathanWenger/pycalib/README.md

 pip install setuptools numpy scipy scikit-learn cython pip install git+https://github.com/JonathanWenger/pycalib.git
 ```
-Note that some dependencies need to be installed separately since a subset of experiments rely on [scikit-garden](https://github.com/scikit-garden/scikit-garden).
-Alternatively you can clone this repository with
+Note that some dependencies need to be installed separately since a subset of experiments rely on
+[scikit-garden](https://github.com/scikit-garden/scikit-garden).
+You can also clone this repository to run the scripts
+ reproducing the experiments in the paper via
 ```bash
 pip install setuptools numpy scipy scikit-learn cython git clone https://github.com/JonathanWenger/pycalib